equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

 With your [Equinix Metal account, project, and API token](https://metal.equinix.com/developers/docs/accounts/users/), you can use Terraform v1+ to install a proof-of-concept demonstration environment for EKS-A on Baremetal.
 Simply define `metal_api_token` and `project_id` in a `terraform.tfvars` file and run `terraform apply`.
 See `variables.tf` for additional settings.

+Terraform will create an Equinix Metal VLAN, IP Reservation, and Equinix Metal servers to act as the EKS-A Admin node and worker devices.
+Terraform will create the initial `hardware.csv` and register this with the `eks-anywhere` CLI to create the cluster.
+The worker nodes will be provisioned through Tinkerbell to act as a control-plane node and a worker-node.

 Once complete, you'll see the following output:

 ```text